AlexanderBrecko/Intelligent-Robotics/README.md

  </gazebo>
 ```

-Start gazebo and spawn our robot with laser sensor.
+Start gazebo and spawn our robot.

-**Home work - edit .xacro file and add some sensor.**
+**Home work edit .xacro file and add some sensor.**